’13 Reasons Why’: Selena Gomez Netflix Series Scores Rave Reviews

 — Selena Gomez (@selenagomez) March 29, 2017

-Since then, fans of the original novel have been anxiously awaiting to see the Netflix adaptation of the story.
-Fans have been hoping that the long wait would be worth it and the 13-episode season would stay true to the form of the original best-seller.
-So far, it seems to have been worth the wait as early reviews have indicated all around praise for the show.
+Since then, fans of the original novel have been anxiously awaiting the Netflix adaptation of the story.
+Fans have been hoping the long wait would be worth it and that the 13-episode season would stay true to the form of the original best-seller.
+So far, it seems to have been worth the wait, as early reviews have indicated all around praise for the show.

-Currently, the series holds an impressive 94% rating on Rotten Tomatoes.
+Currently, the series holds an impressive 94 percent rating on Rotten Tomatoes.
 The critics’ overall review from the website states “13 Reasons Why complements its bestselling source material with a gripping look at adolescent grief whose narrative maturity belies its YA milieu.”

 Other reviews have agreed with this sentiment.
-Screen Rant calls it compellingly dark, TV Fanatic says it’s captivating and provocative; and these are just a few of the positive adjectives used to describe the teen series in these early reviews.
+Screen Rant calls it compellingly dark, TV Fanatic says it’s captivating and provocative, and these are just a few of the positive adjectives used to describe the teen series in these early reviews.

 Close your eyes and bask in the glory of @13ReasonsWhy's soundtrack: https://t.co/ZKBJlnEnvS